cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 What do we believe in?
 Firstly we believe in freedom, privacy and decentralization.
 We share and propagate the vision of improving this world.
 We believe that evil stands behind a centralized, bureaucratic approach to technology, governance, communication protocols, money and more.

 We believe in code.
 We believe in technological innovation and how it can give humankind tools to craft our own liberty.
-We belive in making use of our knowledge to make the world a slightly better to leave for our children to inherit.
+We believe in making use of our knowledge to make the world a slightly better to leave for our children to inherit.
 With that in mind, what we are trying to say, is that Cyber and CYB are not just technological creations.
 They are much more.
 At their base lay the values of the team behind Cyber.
 We are digitizing our core values and placing them within the system we are crafting.
-We hope that our project can create was the internet set out to acomplish to be and what we believe the blockchain paradigm stands for.
+We hope that our project can create was the internet set out to accomplish to be and what we believe the blockchain paradigm stands for.

 *Q&A on the philosophy behind Cyber:*